pvermeulen-pivotal/datatx-geode-jmx-monitor/README.md

     </gemfireThreads>

 ### excludedMessages.xml ###
-The excludedMessages XML file contain the messages or message snippets generated by Geode/GemFire that will be suppressed by the monitor.
+The excludedMessages XML file contain the messages or message snippets generated by Geode/GemFire that are suppressed by the monitor.

     <excludedMessages>
         <excludedMessage>